Emergency Preparedness

 • Where will you all meet SAFELY?

 In the event of a fire, call 111 and ask for ‘FIRE’.
 Give your name, address, suburb and city.
 Stay on the line!
-Meet with flatties and guests at your SAFE MEETING PLACE.
+Meet with flatties and guests at your safe meeting place.
 Account for anyone missing.
 DON’T go back inside!

 Prevention is BEST:

-• 1 in 4 fires start in the KITCHEN.
+• 1 in 4 fires start in the kitchen.
 Don’t drink and fry or leave the room when cooking!

 • Keep a torch or phone handy at night.

-• Appliances: turn off when not in use, keep away from water, use ‘safety tested’ second-hand appliances, don’t use if faulty and allow space and airflow around them.
+• Appliances: turn off when not in use, keep away from water, use ‘safety tested’ second-hand appliances, don’t use if faulty, and allow space and airflow around them.

 • ONE heater or appliance per plug.
 Don’t overload multi-boards or plug one multi-board into another multi-board.
 Uncurl extension leads when in use.